1950 - 1996

 murder story

-On November 2, 1982, Bachmeier was initially charged with murder.
-After negotiations, the prosecution dropped the charge, and on March 2, 1983, she was convicted of manslaughter and unlawful possession of a firearm.
-The court determined that her actions were not premeditated.
-She received a six-year prison sentence but was released after serving three years.
+Initially charged with murder, Bachmeier’s legal team successfully argued that the shooting was not premeditated.
+On 2 March 1983, after 28 days of trial, she was convicted of manslaughter and unlawful possession of a firearm.
+She received a six-year sentence but was released on parole after serving three.

-Marianne Bachmeier died on September 17, 1996, at the age of 46, from pancreatic cancer.
-She is buried next to her daughter, Anna, in Burgtor Cemetery, Lübeck.
+Marianne Bachmeier died on 17 September 1996, aged 46, in a Lübeck hospital.
+She is buried next to her daughter, Anna, in Burgtor Cemetery.